These Chicken Lettuce Wraps are the best PF Chang’s copycat! They are so simple to make and are perfect for serving up as an appetizer!

 Now that we are back to not living by PF Changs – at least not within a 20 minute drive, which is about all the effort that I am willing to put forth these days, I am making them at home now.
 I’ve come up with a sauce recipe that I think is very similar to theirs, and even better, can pull out of my pantry at a moment’s notice.
-These are incredibly simple to make, surprisingly.
-You pretty much throw a bunch of stuff into a skillet and then pour sauce over and stir it in for a few minutes, before spooning it into lettuce and topping it with light-as-air crispy noodles.

 And let’s actually move onto the crispy noodles on top.
 These are called Mei Fun.
 I would say that I have only the most rudimentary of knowledge regarding Asian food and ingredients, so I’ll just tell you that they’re called rice noodles on the package that I bought.
 I’m not sure how else you use them, but in this case they’re fried, and they might be the coolest thing to fry ever.

 Except funnel cakes.
 Funnel cakes are miraculous in their own right.

 You heat up your vegetable oil and throw these in, there is a split-second of sizzling and then they all simultaneously absorb the oil and puff up in your pan.
 It’s worth making the wraps just to watch it- Jonathan helped me make these and he thought it was the coolest part of the whole process.

 It’s important to use a good sturdy lettuce for these, so they can support the filling without imploding.
 I have used butter lettuce before, but the head I bought for this was super soft and the lettuce tore, making a huge mess while I was trying to eat.
 Iceberg is always sturdy.